 Sure it’s not the prettiest or the roundest pancake, but gosh…they taste oh so good.

-6. I like to cook my pancaked on a rather dry pan so i just rub it lightly with some melted butter.
+- I like to cook my pancakes on a rather dry pan so i just rub it lightly with some melted butter.

-7. Cook pancakes 1 min on first side.
+- Cook pancakes 1 min on first side.
 Don't wait for too much bubbles to form on top, flip it to the other side and let it cook through.
 You might get some wet 'tails' out of the pancake circle, but don't fret, just push it back in or cut it off when it's cook and nibble on it while you do the other pancakes.
-The reason for flipping it over before it's really cook is I find this really gives it that soft, fluffy outcome.
+The reason for flipping it over before it's really cooks is, I find this really gives it that soft, fluffy outcome on the inside.

 - Eat with your favourite toppings like maple syrup or butter.